buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.14.2
+   - Updated for Minecraft version 1.13.1.
+This plugin was built against spigot-1.13.1-R0.1-SNAPSHOT.jar obtained on October 6, 2018 at 9:17 PM PDT.
+   - Added per-player toggling between vanilla and custom death messages.
+This can be done with /toggle-oldmsg, and (unlike for muting death messages) the choice is persistent across server restarts.
+Capability for admins to toggle the death messages for other players is not implemented at this time.
+   - Note that vanilla messages sent with MoF custom death messages on do not contain item tooltips, unlike the true vanilla death messages that do.
+Item tooltips will appear if custom death messages are disabled in this plugin.
+   - Administrators with the `mof.change` permission and console are able to query the number of players seeing the old death messages with `/oldmsg-count`.
+The command will only display the number of players who have toggled the option.
+   - Hidden the dragon brick dropping option from the `/mof` configuration menu.
+The configuration option is still unimplemented.

 0.14.1
    - Added handling of deaths by dolphin, pufferfish, and phantom.
 Existing versions of the plugin require the addition of the keys msg.dolphin, msg.pufferfish, msg.phantom, respectively.
    - (holdover from 0.14) Commented out placeSignFromReason() contents, which was originally intended to be used for placing signs where a player dies (unimplemented feature).